ansible-collections/overview/README.rst

 Q: When will the next version of Ansible be released with these changes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We don't have a firm date yet, but we plan to release Ansible 2.10 sometime in 2020, and we do expect to have several alpha/beta releases between now and then.
-Until that time, Ansible 2.9 will continue to be the supported version.
+Until that time, Ansible 2.9 will continue to be the available version.

 Q: I'd like to consume the development stream of Ansible during this process.
 How do I do that?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^